-With more than 15 years of immigration law experience, Regina Knoll represents a diverse group of people and business entities.
+With almost two decades of immigration law experience, Regina Knoll represents a diverse group of people and business entities.

 Ms. Knoll’s experience includes representing U.S. and foreign companies spanning across all sizes and industries, foreign investors, professionals, people of extraordinary ability in the arts, sciences, business, and education, religious workers, medical professionals, performers and athletes, family members of U.S. citizens and residents, victims of violence (including domestic violence), and asylum seekers.

 Taking a collaborative and responsive approach to her immigration practice, Ms. Knoll works closely with client companies’ HR professionals, talent partners, corporate legal counsels, managers, and employees.
 Further, she assists with immigration matters pertaining to visits to the United States for business and pleasure, temporary and permanent employment, and study, training, and exchange in the United States.